Samyak005/Central-Airport-Management-System-Database/description.md

 * Find most used aircraft across all airlines

 ## SEARCH
-* Search for all PASSENGERS whose name contains “Kumar”
+* Search for all PASSENGERS whose name contains `user inputted substring`

 ## ANALYSIS :
 * RANK BUSIEST AIRPORTS by number of scheduled flight departures on a particular day